Discover the Japanese classical music tradition in Amare

 Curious to find out what the result sounds like?
 Then be sure to buy tickets for the concerts by the New European Ensemble, featuring Japanese composers.

-Discover Japanese classical music:
+Discover Japanese classical music

 Hosokawa